Posted by Idaho Youth Ranch on Oct 5, 2019 12:00:00 AM

 What is domestic violence?

-Domestic violence can be physical, sexual, emotional, economic, or psychological.
+Domestic violence occurs within the home, and can be physical, sexual, emotional, economic, or psychological.
 Anyone can become a victim of domestic violence regardless of age, gender, economic status, race, religion, sexual orientation, or education.

 While there is no way to predict an abusive partner’s behavior, the following factors are warning signs of a potentially dangerous relationship: